 Project description

-This project aims to estimate the effects of reporting PSU at admission on completing SUD treatment among adult patients admitted to SUD treatment programs in Chile during 2010-2019.
-It is important to highlight that this study is not part of my PhD thesis but a collaboration with other colleagues in Chile working in the same field as me, but with a health approach instead of a criminology one.
+This project aims to estimate the effects of reporting polysubstance use (PSU) at admission on completing SUD treatment among adult patients admitted to SUD treatment programs in Chile during 2010-2019.
+It is important to highlight that this study will not contribute directly to my PhD thesis, but it is part of a collaboration with other colleagues in Chile working in the same field as me, complementing my line of research with a health approach, amplifying my criminology focus.
 In this project we will use part of the data that I use for my thesis (the current study will use only data from health and not on criminal justice contact).
+This work may enrich my line of research.
+In particular, this research has the potential to enhance our understanding of factors that hinder patients achieving therapeutic goals in their treatments, such as PSU, letting us explore other mechanisms behind treatment outcome, which in my primary study was related to increased risk of contact with the justice system and incarceration.

 Objectives